-Alcohol workshops and trainings give students the opportunity to identify physiological changes caused by alcohol, discuss the effects of high-risk drinking, identify ways to reduce negative consequences associated with high-risk drinking, and discuss ways to help someone who may have a problem with alcohol.
+Alcohol workshops and trainings give students the opportunity to identify physiological changes caused by alcohol, discuss the effects of higher-risk drinking, identify ways to reduce negative consequences associated with higher-risk drinking, and discuss ways to help someone who may have a problem with alcohol.

-Drug workshops and trainings identify drugs used on college campuses, discuss the impact of drugs on the body, define and discuss use, misuse/abuse, and addiction, and social trends and perceptions of drug use among college students.
+Drug workshops and trainings identify drugs used on college campuses, discuss the impact of drugs on the body and academic pursuits, define and discuss use, misuse/abuse, and addiction, and social trends and perceptions of drug use among college students.

 Alice!
 Health Promotion is also home to the BASICS (Brief Alcohol Screening and Intervention for College Students) program.
 BASICS is designed to assist students in examining their drinking and other drug-use behavior in a judgment-free environment.
 BASICS is not an abstinence-only program.
 Instead, the goals are selected by the student and are aimed at reducing risky behaviors and potential harmful consequences.
-Services provided through the BASICS program are nonjudgmental, nonlabeling, and private.
+Services provided through the BASICS program are nonjudgmental, nonlabeling, and confidential.

-For more information on these and other workshops, visit www.alice.columbia.edu.
+For more information on these and other workshops, visit health.columbia.edu/alice.

 Additional support can be found through Counseling and Psychological Services (CPS), which provides counseling for individuals and couples and offers a variety of support groups for students, including an early recovery group for substance abuse.
-Visit its website at www.health.columbia.edu/counseling-and-psychological-services.
+Visit its website at www.health.columbia.edu/cps.